You know, those songs that were never recorded but would still wipe the floor with most of country radio.

 Finally, in the third verse, it appears as though the couple’s son has entered the lucrative family business of cooking meth… and you know, saving a couple good “snorts” for mom and dad.

-While the song may be a touch dark, it paints the grim reality of people that are struggling to get by in poor communities.
+While the song may be a touch dark, it paints the grim reality of people that are struggling to get by in the poor communities of Appalachia.
 Truth is, sometimes crime is the only “honest work” they can find.

 Writing real country songs about real country people with unapologetic honesty… if Tyler isn’t one of the best in the world at it, then I don’t know who is.